edm1922/Conglomerate-CRM/public/privacy-policy.md

 We will retain your information for as long as necessary to fulfill the purposes outlined in this Privacy Policy, unless a longer retention period is required or permitted by law.

+## Data Deletion

+If you wish to delete your personal data from our systems, please refer to our [Data Deletion Instructions](/data-deletion) for detailed information on how to submit a data deletion request.
+We will process your request in accordance with applicable data protection laws.

 ## Your Rights

 Depending on your location, you may have certain rights regarding your personal information: